testness/work-flavors/om-intern-project.md

 ## Background

 This is the curriculum I created for an offering manager (OM) student intern.
 This project resulted in a new application feature and gave the intern hands-on experience in an agile development team with UX, engineers, and data specialists, making iterative, demonstrable progress in two-week iterations.
 I was the product owner (a.k.a.
 OM) for this application which served external and internal users.
 I was one of a team of three folks who served as the intern's mentor.
-At the end of the month and a half internship, we were able to extend them a full-time offer and they accepted!

 ## Onboarding checklist
 1. Read and watch internal enablement materials to get an overview